 The Jefferson County Department of Public Works manages the county-wide solid waste program.

 As required by the State, the Solid Waste operations must be financially self-sustaining.
-A relatively small portion of the program is funded through grants from the Department of Ecology.
-The rest of the program is funded by tipping fees charged for disposal at the sites in Port Townsend and Quilcene.
+The program is funded by tipping fees charged for disposal at the sites in Port Townsend and Quilcene with a relatively small portion through grants from the Department of Ecology.
 The level of service must be balanced with the goal of maintaining the current tipping fee.
-There was no change in the tipping fee from 1993 to 2014.

-The municipal Solid Waste Transfer Station is at the site of the County’s former landfill off of Jacob Miller Road, just outside of the Port Townsend city limits.
+The municipal long haul Solid Waste Transfer Station is located at the former County landfill off of Jacob Miller Road, just outside of the Port Townsend city limits.
 Jefferson County also operates a rural drop box site in Quilcene for the convenience of residents in South County.
 Each year, more than 19,000 tons of municipal solid waste is disposed of through the County’s export waste system.
 The materials are shipped by truck to a facility in Tacoma where they are trans-loaded to railcars, to complete the 345 mile journey to Republic Services’ Roosevelt Regional Landfill in Klickitat County.

-Monitoring of the closed landfill at the Jacob Miller Road site is conducted monthly, as well as management of the small amount of methane gas that comes from the decomposition of the covered materials.
+Groundwater monitoring around the closed landfill at the Jacob Miller Road site is conducted quarterly, as well as management of the small amount of methane gas that comes from the decomposition of the covered materials.

 Household Hazardous Waste

 By agreement with the Port of Port Townsend, Jefferson County Public Works has operated a Moderate Risk Waste Facility in the the Boat Haven since 1997.
-Each year, this facility collects nearly 28 tons of household hazardous waste items, including oil-based paints, mercury thermostats, rechargeable batteries, and other compounds that pose a risk to the environment.
+Each year, the MRW program collects 55 tons of household and small business hazardous wastes, including expired flares, old gasoline, solvents, oil-based paints, pool/spa sanitizers, pesticides, corrosives, mercury thermostats, rechargeable batteries, used motor oil, antifreeze, fluorescent lights that pose a risk to human health and the environment when improperly disposed.

 A significant part of the Solid Waste budget is used to manage household hazardous waste.
 Many of the toxic products could be replaced by non-toxic products, posing less harm or even no harm to you and the environment.
 Jefferson County’s Public Health Department maintains an informational web site, Green Living, including methods for non-toxic cleaning.